Welcome

 The Coffee Shop

-The Coffee Shop seating and servery are accessible to wheelchair users.
+The Coffee Shop is located in Heroes Square.
+Seating and servery are accessible to wheelchair users.
 Seating can be moved where required.
-Menu items are displayed on signage above the servery.
+Menus boards are available at the counter and cabinets.
 Children’s portions and high chairs are available.
 Bottle warming facilities are also available in the Restaurant, contact a member of our Foodservices Team for assistance.
 Where possible all food produce is locally sourced.
 Special dietary requirements are catered for, visitors are advised to contact the Arboretum on 01283 245 100 before their visit, or contact a member of our Foodservices Team for further information.

 Landscapes of Life Exhibition

-Entrance to the exhibition is by ticket-controlled automatic barriers with a width of 940mm.
-Tickets are obtained at the Welcome Desk.
 There is a clear contrast between the floors and walls.
 Exhibition content is positioned at a height appropriate for wheelchair users.
-Portable, lightweight, foldable seats are available in the Landscapes of Life exhibition.
-One carer is entitled to free entry to the Landscapes of Life exhibition with one paying disabled visitor.
+Portable, lightweight, foldable seats are available in the Landscapes of Life exhibition..

 Learning Centre

 Access to the Learning Centre is by pre-booking groups only.
+The access route will accommodate mobility aids including mobility scooters and wheelchairs.
 Entry is via a double set of automatic doors separate from the general public entry.
 For safeguarding purposes, entry and exit to the Learning Centre is controlled by the staff, using key cards.

 There is one disabled toilet in this area, the door is 800mm wide.
 The toilet has a left approach with 120mm side width and 1500mm front approach.
 The toilet seat height is 490mm from the floor.There are four standard toilet cubicles with 800mm door width.